Summary:

 Pro tip: Watch for agentic browsers as leading indicators of emerging customer behavior.
 They preview what a "machine-first" discovery journey looks like.

-4) Full AI Agents: The autonomous buyers.
+Full AI agents: The autonomous buyers.

 Definition: These are end-to-end autonomous systems that browse, compare, decide, and even purchase — fully executing the user's intent.